 2. Next to zero security

-As if the risk of having malware installed on your device wasn’t enough, free VPNs use weak and fickle security.
-And this leaves you vulnerable to cybercriminals, hackers, and governmental spying agencies like the NSA.
+As if the risk of having malware installed on your device wasn’t enough, free VPNs use weak and fickle online security features.
+Don't expect 256bit AES encryption, DNS leak protection, WebRTC leak protection, or IPv6 leak protection.
+These security flaws leave you vulnerable to cybercriminals, hackers, and governmental spying agencies like the NSA.

 3. Data in the hands of 3rd party companies

-According to the same study, 75% of free VPN apps contained tracking embedded in the source code.
+According to another study, 74% of free VPN apps contained tracking embedded in the source code.
 This means your data is getting collected and stored to be sold to advertising and analytics companies.